Craft Fair & Quilt Show

-You can download a copy of our Mountaineer Week Craft Fair application and letter above.
+You can download a copy of our Mountaineer Week Craft Fair application and letter or fill out the online application above.
 For information on participating in the Mountaineer Week Craft Fair please contact Sonja Wilson or call 304-293-2702.

-You are required to submit five (5) photos or a CD of digital pictures of your work
+You are required to submit five (5) photos, but NO MORE than six (6) photos or a CD of digital pictures of your work

 or actual samples of your work.
 The crafts will be judged on the basis of design,